ONS-Innovation/keh-tech-audit-tool/README.md

 The APP_SECRET_KEY can be anything for development purposes.

 The REDIRECT_URI must be set to localhost:8000 in development purposes as that is set in AWS Cognito.
 When pushed to production, this must change to the production URI of the UI app.

+On AWS, these environment variables will be set in the task definition on ECS.

 ### Running the Application